UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-Under the guidance of founder James T. Smith, Lowell Textile opened its doors in February 1897.
+Under the guidance of founder James T. Smith, Lowell Textile opened its doors in February of 1897.
 Thirty-two students started classes in three rented rooms on Middle Street in downtown Lowell, paying $100 annual tuition for three-year courses that earned them diplomas in cotton or wool manufacture, design, or textile chemistry and dyeing.

 In 1903, the school moved to permanent quarters in Southwick Hall, giving the growing student body, state-of-the-art classrooms and laboratories, and vast workrooms necessary for hands-on experience in textiles.